Please be ready with your application reference number starting with 'P'. For example P1234567

 All animal cruelty matters and neglects falls under the Animal Welfare Act 2002 (WA).
 Also, the RSPCA and Department of Primary Industries and Regional Development can investigate, inspect and manage all matters regarding Animal cruelty offences .

-If an individual is convicted for an animal cruelty offence, the offence will show up as a disclosable court outcome (DCO) on a police check .
+If an individual is convicted for an animal cruelty offence, the offence will show up as a disclosable court outcome (DCO) on a Nationally Coordinated Criminal History Check .

 , Animal Cruelty is a severe offence that incurs severe fines, and in some cases, punishments reaching up to 5 years imprisonment.